jgrams/keith/content/reports/2021-05-14-trail-fam-mostly-whole-again/index.md

 ---
 overrideDate: 2021-05-10T07:00:00.000Z
 title: Trail fam mostly whole again!!
-totd: "Totd: they were doing construction on some wind farms.
+totd: "they were doing construction on some wind farms.
 When I came out of the trail to cross their job site I was like “oh it’s my constitution people” they ushered me along like any other hiker 😣 Fasco was right I should’ve worn my neon green construction shirt"